What to Wear to a Photoshoot

 What’s the most important thing about clothes?
 They emphasize our individuality.
 Don’t forget about this individuality when picking what to wear to a photoshoot.
 If you feel uncomfortable in a fancy dress, why torment yourself?
 All the jeans people out there, you don’t have to pretend to be someone else in your pictures.
 If you really like a piece of clothes that contradicts photoshoot fashion, just go for it.
 Rules are for breaking!
 After all, your happiness is the only thing that matters.

 If you need help with ideas for your photosession or you have any questions, don’t hesitate to give me a call (650-218-2417).
 Let’s discuss what you’d like to wear, how you’d like to wear it, and where you’d like to be.
 Looking for a hair and make-up artist to polish the chosen looks?
-I had a pleasure to work with some of the greatest professionals in the beauty industry and I’ll gladly share their contacts with you.
+I had the pleasure to work with some of the greatest professionals in the beauty industry and I’ll gladly share their contacts with you.
 I’m looking forward to seeing you at your shoot, suited, booted, and beautiful.

-Inquires and bookings – click here.
+Inquiries and bookings – click here.